gitkraken/vscode-gitlens/README.md

   - Use `#<sha>` to search for a commit with id of `<sha>` &mdash; See [Git docs](https://git-scm.com/docs/git-log 'Open Git docs')
   - Use `~<pattern>` to search for commits with differences whose patch text contains added/removed lines that match `<pattern>` &mdash; See [Git docs](https://git-scm.com/docs/git-log#git-log--Gltregexgt 'Open Git docs')
   - Use `=<string>` to search for commits with differences that change the number of occurrences of the specified string (i.e. addition/deletion) in a file &mdash; See [Git docs](https://git-scm.com/docs/git-log#git-log--Sltstringgt 'Open Git docs')
-  - Provides a _Show in Results_ option to show the search results in the _GitLens Results_ explorer
+  - Provides a _Show in Results_ option to show the search results in the _Results_ explorer

 ---